Ricuxo/db-toolbox/README.md

 ## 🧾 Best Practices

-* Use descriptive and consistent naming
+* Keep scripts simple and focused
-* Keep scripts organized by domain and purpose
+* Organize by database and purpose
-* Avoid committing temporary or environment-specific files
+* Avoid unnecessary abstraction
+* Use consistent naming conventions
-* Document complex scripts when necessary
+* Prefer direct execution over complex dependencies

 ---

 ## 🔐 Security Guidelines

-* Do NOT store credentials, passwords, or sensitive data
+* Do NOT store credentials or sensitive data
-* Use `.gitignore` to exclude local or confidential files
+* Use `.gitignore` to exclude local files
 * Sanitize scripts before sharing externally

 ---

 ## ☁️ Synchronization Note

-This repository may be mirrored to cloud storage tools for file transfer purposes.
+This repository may be mirrored to cloud storage for file transfer purposes.

-> ⚠️ Avoid using synchronized folders as your primary development workspace.
+> ⚠️ Avoid using synchronized folders as your primary development environment.

 ---

 ## 🚀 Future Improvements

-* Environment-based organization (DEV / HML / PRD)
-* Script standardization and naming conventions
+* Script naming standardization
-* Integration with automation pipelines
+* Advanced automation workflows
-* Expansion to DBRE practices
+* Expansion toward DBRE practices

 ---